 You are here

-Emergency Management minor
+Emergency Management Concentrations

 Why study Emergency Management at KWU?
 Ours is the only program of its kind in Kansas!

-- Complete a required internship where you will get hands-on experience you can use in your career.
+- Complete a required internship where you will get hands-on experience you can use in your career

-- Study with professors who have frontline experience in emergency management and preparedness.
+- Study with professors who have frontline experience in emergency management and preparedness

-- Consider a minor in political science as a way to enhance your Emergency Management degree.
+- Consider a minor in political science as a way to enhance your Emergency Management degree

 The Emergency Management degree program at KWU will prepare you to join the growing ranks of people who are working to keep our communities and country safe.
 Graduates in Emergency Management can expect to develop a career in corporations or businesses, public schools and colleges, hospitals, nongovernmental response organizations such as the Red Cross and in local, state and federal government agencies.